SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 Imagine 4 ATmega328p's - one has a crystal and runs at 16 MHz, and three that all run at 8 MHz - one using a crystal, and the others the internal oscillator, which is 2% fast on one and 2% slow on the other - both easily within spec.
 The 8 MHz one with the w/crystal can talk to the other 8 MHz ones.
 The crystal-less ones are on the edge when they try to talk to each other due to the variation between them being about the limit - small temperature differences could push it either way, and since the maximum error isn't quite symmetric (it's easier to receive something if you're 4% too fast than if 4% too slow, according to the datasheet), sometimes the temperatures might conspire such that the fast one could receive from the slow one, but not the other way around (It doesn't quite depend on the "phase of the moon" but if one is near a window, it could depend on whether it's sunny out).
 The slow crystal-less one can't even talk to a serial adapter, but the other three can, and the fast crystal-less one can also talk to the 16 MHz one, but neither of the other 8 MHz ones can.

 Now, imagine you were to reconfigure the serial port on the 16 MHz one, so that it didn't run with U2X enabled.
-Suddenly, it goes from being 2% fast, to being 3.5% slow - Neither of these is correct, and both of them contribute to problems, but having gotten a net 5.5% slower, it can now talk tothe 8 MHz devices no problem!
+Suddenly, it goes from being 2% fast, to being 3.5% slow - Neither of these is correct, and both of them contribute to problems, but having gotten a net 5.5% slower, it can now talk to the 8 MHz devices no problem!

 Now consider dropping a tinyAVR 1/2-series (ex, 1614) in there, and it's a fraction of a percent fast (they usually are 0-0.5% fast.
 So how far off are the baud rates here?
 * The tinyAVR's internal oscillator is between 0.0 and 0.5 % fast; it's baud rate calculation error is negligible.